 Summary: Robo-advisors leveled the playing field and made professional money management more accessible to people regardless of their income or size of their portfolio.
-We dive into five features to consider before diving in.
+Here’s what you need to know.

 What is a robo-advisor?

-If you decide to use a robo-advisor, the first step is to take a short online survey evaluating your financial goals, risk tolerance, and investing time horizon to identify an appropriate portfolio strategy and asset allocation.
+The first step in using a robo-advisor typically involves taking a short, online survey evaluating your financial goals, risk tolerance, values, and investing time horizon.
+This helps identify an appropriate portfolio strategy and asset allocation for you.
 While these portfolio strategies can vary, they generally fall into one of three general categories—conservative, moderate, or aggressive.